-The detailed results, the sequence composition of the classes and other classes can be found enclosed in JVET-J0038_RestrFilters_TempLayer0.
+The detailed results, the sequence composition of the classes and other classes can be found enclosed in DiffFilterResultsnext_2.2.9-rasch-ahenkel-rasch_R23783_49fr_QTGBS_RestrFilters_TempLayer0.

 Random Access, No Additional Test In Merge Case, With Restrictions a)-d)

 The results in the table below in the merge case, the diffusion filter is merged with the merge candidate.
 Restrictions 1.1.3 a) – d) are employed.